energywebfoundation/ocn-node/README.md

 key can be set in the application's properties, else a new one will be generated on restart:

 ```
-ocn.client.apikey = randomkey
+ocn.node.apikey = randomkey
 ```

-The API key will be printed on client start, be it generated or user-specified.
+The API key will be printed on node start, be it generated or user-specified.
 Consult the [API documentation](https://shareandcharge.bitbucket.io) for more information on how to use the Admin API.

-### 2. Running the Client
+### 2. Running the Node

-There are multiple ways to run an OCN client.
+There are multiple ways to run an OCN Node.
 First of all, return to the root of the repository:

 ```
 cd ../../..